 Bargaining is now underway with RMTU (coverage of ~3000 employees).
 We have had two productive days of bargaining in July, and we are meeting again on 8 and 9 of August 2023.

 UPCOMING MEETINGS/EVENTS

-4 August 2023 - Ōtira Tunnel centenary celebrations.
+ding and opening the state of t 4 August 2023 - Ōtira Tunnel centenary celebrations.
 KiwiRail Chief Executive and Board Chair attending.

-.and 7 August 2023 - Rail Safety Week launch - Minister Parker will be attending and opening the event.
+7 August 2023 - Rail Safety Week launch - Minister Parker will be attending and opening the